 ©Kurit afshen/Shutterstock.com

-Red-eyed crocodile skinks are lizards in the Scincidae family and are among the only ones to vocalize when threatened.
+Red-eyed crocodile skinks are lizards in the Scincidae family and are among the only ones in their category to vocalize when threatened.
 Moreover, they exhibit a unique feature of playing dead when startled.
-These reptiles can even be kept as pets – so if you want a pet that resembles a dinosaur, it’s the red-eyed crocodile skink!
+These reptiles can even be kept as pets – so if you want a ‘mini dinosaur’, check out the red-eyed crocodile skink!

-Crocodile skinks have small “plates” on their backs resembling the plates of the dinosaurs in the Stegosaurus genus, which had broad, upright plates and spiked tails
+Crocodile skinks have small “plates” on their backs resembling the plates of the dinosaurs in the Stegosaurus genus, which had broad, upright plates and spiked tails.
+Though similar in appearance, Stegosaurus plates were unique vascularized structures, not scales like those of the red-eyed crocodile skink.

 9. Hornbill